AdamFurlough/AdamFurlough/README.md

 # Hi, I'm Adam 👋

-I'm an IT Professional and Cloud DevOps Engineer by day, lifelong learner and tech enthusiast all the time!
+I'm a Cloud DevOps Engineer by day, lifelong learner and tech enthusiast all the time!

 ## AWS Projects